Knightzjz/NCL-IML/README.md

 ### >**A Bit More About Us:**
 >We are the Special Interest Group on IML, led by Associate Researcher 🏀 _Jizhe Zhou_ and Professor 👨‍🏫 _Jiancheng Lv_, under Sichuan University🇨🇳.
 Please refer to [here](https://dicalab.cn/) for more information.
 >Also, here are some of our other works. 🀄 Feel free to cite them.
-* 1🥇 Our latest benchmark and the first pure ViT-based IML build.</font>[IML-ViT](https://github.com/SunnyHaze/IML-ViT)
+* 1🥇 Our latest benchmark and the first pure ViT-based IML build.</font> [IML-ViT](https://github.com/SunnyHaze/IML-ViT)
-* 2🥈 Our corrected CASIAv2 dataset, with ground-truth mask correctly aligned.</font>[Casia2.0-Corrected](https://github.com/SunnyHaze/CASIA2.0-Corrected-Groundtruth)
+* 2🥈 Our corrected CASIAv2 dataset, with ground-truth mask correctly aligned.</font> [Casia2.0-Corrected](https://github.com/SunnyHaze/CASIA2.0-Corrected-Groundtruth)
-* 3🥉 Our implementation of the Mile-stone Mantran-Net (CVPR 2019 by Wu, et al.) in Pytorch, with training code embedded.[Mantra-NetPytorch-withTraining](https://github.com/SunnyHaze/ManTraNet-Pytorch)
+* 3🥉 Our implementation of the Mile-stone Mantran-Net (CVPR 2019 by Wu, et al.) in Pytorch, with training code embedded.
+[Mantra-NetPytorch-withTraining](https://github.com/SunnyHaze/ManTraNet-Pytorch)
 * 4🥈 Our Manipulation Mask Generator (PRML 2023 by Yang, et al.), which crawls real-life, open-posted tampered images and auto-generates high-quality IML datasets in Python, with code embedded.
 [Manipulation-Mask-Generator](https://github.com/ndyysheep/MTVNR)
-* 5🥇 Our implementation of the MVSS-Net (ICCV 2021 by Dong et al.) in Pytorch, with training code embedded.[MVSS-NetPytorch-withTraining](https://github.com/dddb11/MVSS-Net)
+* 5🥇 Our implementation of the MVSS-Net (ICCV 2021 by Dong et al.) in Pytorch, with training code embedded.
+[MVSS-NetPytorch-withTraining](https://github.com/dddb11/MVSS-Net)
+* 6🏅 Our attempts of MAE on image manipulation localization in pytorch.
+[Manipulation-MAE](https://github.com/chelton-niu/Manipulation-MAE)
 >This repo will be under consistent construction.
 You will be teleported to our latest work right from here.
 Stay tuned.
 ****
 ****